-I Program Specialist staff to implement and monitor programs related to WorkForce and assist in our collaboration with the WorkForce system.
-WV DRS continues to contribute staff and other 2 resources when a need is identified.
+- Program Specialist staff to implement and monitor programs related to WorkForce and assist in our collaboration with the WorkForce system.
+WV DRS continues to contribute staff and other resources when a need is identified.
 Performance Measurement Levels DRS is accountable to standards and indicators required by the Rehabilitation Act of 1973, as Amended in 1998.
 These standards and indicators measure Employment Outcomes that include the number of individuals with the most significant disabilities placed into competitive employment, average hourly earnings and increase in earnings at completion of services, and level of self-support at closure.
 Another standard is Access to Services to minority individuals.
 As required by law, customer satisfaction is determined by satisfaction surveys conducted by DRS, the Statewide Rehabilitation Council and Independent Living Council.
-Referral Process Workforce core services provided under WIA are to be universally accessible; consequently, an individual with a disability may choose to receive services directly from the One-Stop Career Centers rather than being automatically referred to DRS.
-If an individual applies for rehabilitation services and is found eligible, job ready individuals may choose to apply 4 for other workforce services after receiving intensive services received from DRS.
-DRS will encourage clients to complete the Workforce application process to access the full range of workforce services.
-Confidentiality Requirements WV DRS is guided by numerous federal and state Commonwell and the common of t laws governing confidentiality.
-These include, but are not limited to, confidentiality provisions under the federal Rehabilitation Act, the federal Privacy Act, ,,
+Referral Process Workforce core services provided under WIOA are to be universally accessible; consequently, an individual with a disability may choose to receive services directly from the One-Stop Career Centers rather than being automatically referred to DRS.
+If an individual applies for rehabilitation services and is found eligible, job ready individuals may choose to apply for other workforce services after receiving intensive services received from DRS.
+DRS will encourage clients to complete the Workforce application process to appear the full server for 1.0 to access the full range of workforce services.
+Confidentiality Requirements to access the full range of workforce services.
+WV DRS is guided by numerous federal and state Confidentiality Requirements Confidentiality Requirements WV DRS is guided by numerous federal and state

-W. W. L. G. L. 10 10 L. 10 DDG West Virginia Code 18-10A-10.
-DRS protects the confidentiality of all clients and will only release information if the client signs a release form that , identifies what is being released, to whom and the intended purpose.
-Training Activity Payment for training is one of the services that may be provided to eligible individuals to enable them to obtain a successful employment outcome.
+West Virginia Code 18-10A-10.
+DRS protects the confidentiality of all clients and will only release information if the client signs a release form that identifies what is being released, to whom and the intended purpose.
+Training Activity Training Activity Payment for training is one of the services that may be provided to eligible individuals to enable them to obtain a successful employment outcome.
 DRS has negotiated processes with the WIB to share costs of training and support services for individuals accessing training dollars.
-Case Management Case management services are provided for applicants and eligible individuals by Vocational Rehabilitation Counselors.
+Case Management Core monocoment can increase it 10 or Case management services are provided for applicants and eligible individuals by Vocational Rehabilitation Counselors.
 Coordination of case management activities is critical to ensure that vocational goals and services are congruent between the two case management systems and various funding sources.
-Planning Compact Cycle The State Plan for Vocational Rehabilitation Services Training Compact Cycle is submitted annually to the state Department of Education and the Arts and to the federal 2 Rehabilitation Services Administration.
-Renaumation Services Administration.
+Planning Compact Cycle The State Plan for Vocational Rehabilitation Services is submitted annually to the state Department of Education and the Arts and to the federal Rehabilitation Services Administration.
+Renabilitation Services Administration.
 Job Placement Eligible individuals receive placement services as part of the Individualized Plan for Employment.
 DRS recognize the individual's right to privacy and maintains client confidentiality.
 It is the DRS client's choice whether to disclose to an employer if he/she has received services from the Division of Rehabilitation Services.
-All job ready individuals are required to register with the WorkForce West 1.71=1.75
+All job ready individuals are required to register with the WorkForce West and the second state of th